Updated 14 Jan 2021

 In all spider bite cases, please seek medical assistance as soon as you can.

 We’ll leave you with this spider bite story shared by one of our students.
 Note how sometimes, even something like a bite from a common type of spider can go unnoticed or misdiagnosed.
 This highlights the need for us to be aware of our surroundings and to learn as much as possible about the options available to us in terms of spider bite first aid and treatment.

 “It’s actually a funny story.
 A couple nights ago, my partner and I were in bed, and he shot up and said he’d seen a spider—safe to say we didn’t sleep in our own bed for nights.
 He then developed bronchitis within what appears to be 28 – 36 hours.
 He didn’t know what type of spider it was, and he didn’t alert the GP when he saw her.
 Today, however, when I was getting ready for work, I found the 8-legged rascal in my clothes!
 It was the brown big-butted garden orb weaver spider.

 The symptoms were nausea and dizziness, which he’s had since the bite he found the morning after, but the doctor—I think—has misdiagnosed the severity because of the unknown spider bite, and she instead prescribed heavy duty antibiotics, puffers, and even steroids to my partner.”

 “Two days after the spider bit my partner, the spider bite now looks like a purple smudge, a bit like a bruise.
 The morning after the spider bite occurred, it looked like a purple nipple due to swelling and because my partner scratched it.”

-Australia Wide First Aid offers first aid courses in convenient locations around the country.
-Find out more:
+Australia Wide First Aid provides First Aid courses in convenient locations around the country.